CentauriSoldier/Sim2D/README.md

  - ListBox, Scrollbars and several other common objects
  - Factory Objects (for 'bullets' and other such things)
  - Zoom feature for canvas (does not affect UI objects)
+ - Game-type Modules such as RPG, Puzzle, etc. with custom objects and methods for each one.

+### Usage
+COMING SOON

+### Examples
+COMING SOON

 ### How Can I Help?